A society forged by the cataclysms of Portuguese colonization

 Pre-colonial Brazilian history – still largely unknown

-Although some of the conditions of the populations of Brazil remain a mystery, excavations have noted the presence of many Paleolithic foci, especially in the Serra da Capivara.
+Although some of the conditions of the populations of pre – colonial Brazil remain a mystery, excavations have noted the presence of many paleolithic foci, especially in the Serra da Capivara.
 These proto civilizations were then structured into tribes and Amerindian city-states which, at the end of the 15th century, covered the entire country.

 The colonial era, an important time for the miscegenation of Brazilian society

-Discovered by the Portuguese in 1500, the country sees its colonization accelerate some thirty years later.
-Dedicated to the supply of sugar and wood for the metropolitan areas, it must resort to the widespread use of African slaves.
-Its mining wealth and its reception of the Portuguese court in exile at the beginning of the 19th century allowed it obtain clear political autonomy.
+The history of colonial Brazil is a story of violence and slavery but also one of an amalgamation of some of the world´s most interesting cultures.
+Discovered by the Portuguese in 1500, colonization would see an acceleration some thirty years later.
+With the aim of supplying of sugar and wood for the metropolitan areas, Portuguese regime in the time was reliant on the labour of African slaves.
+Brazil´s mining wealth and its reception of the Portuguese court in exile at the beginning of the 19th century allowed it obtain clear political autonomy.

 The history of Brazil, from decolonization to the present day